jackjliew/ai-openscale/cloud-release-notes.md

 - __*Improved work flow*__: {{site.data.keyword.aios_short}} has been busy improving the workflow so that you can speed through your work with fewer clicks and more explainability.
 The navigation panel lets you see where you are and makes it easy to jump back and forth between configuration tasks.

-   For more information, see [Preparing monitors for a deployment](/docs/services/ai-openscale?topic=ai-openscale-mo-config).
+   For more information, see [Prepare model for monitoring](/docs/services/ai-openscale?topic=ai-openscale-mo-config).

 - __*Multiple machine learning providers*__: Why be tied down to just one machine learning provider or engine?
 With the newest version of {{site.data.keyword.aios_short}}, you can add multiple providers so that you can take advantage of their unique features or provide continuity with legacy apps.